eshaikhahmed/eshaikhahmed/README.md

-- 👋 Hi, I’m @eshaikhahmed
+# 👋 Hi, I’m Ejaz Shaikh

 - 👀 I’m interested in helping students and business innovation to future technology
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...